Frontiers of chaotic advection: The role of walls

 As an example of an exponential approach to the wall, consider the velocity field near a free-slip boundary,

 which satisfies the incompressibility constraint.
+Here~$\uc$ is the direction parallel to the wall, and~$\vc$ is perpendicular to the wall.
+The perpendicular distance from the wall is~$\yc$, and $\xc$ is a angle around the circular boundary.
 (Since the dynamics near the wall are slow, we can use a steady flow here to model the time-$\T$ Poincar\'e map.)
+A separatrix is a distinguished streamline that ends at the boundary at some position~$\xc=\xcsep$.
 Along a separatrix at~$\xc=\xcsep$, we have~$\uc_0(\xcsep)=0$ since the velocity field changes sign.
 The rate of approach along the separatrix is thus given by~$\dotgap = \vc(\xcsep,\gap) = -\uc_0'(\xcsep)\gap$, so that~$\mu=\uc_0'(\xcsep)$.
 Hence, if~$\uc_0'(\xcsep)>\lambda$ the rate of decay of concentration variance will not be limited by wall effects.